Review: Quantum Metrology and Sensing with Many-Body Systems: Non-Equilibrium Quantum Sensing: Discrete Time Crystal Phase Transitions

 \section{Non-Equilibrium Quantum Sensing: Discrete Time Crystal Phase Transitions}

 Apart from dynamical phase transitions, discussed in Sec.~\ref{section:Dynamical_QPT}, there are other categories of phase transitions which occur through non-equilibrium dynamics of many-body systems.
 An important class of such systems are discrete-time crystals (DTCs) which are defined in an isolated non-equilibrium quantum many-body system that undergoes periodic drives.
-Breaking the time transnational symmetry results in the emergence of a new phase of matter known as the DTC phase with indefinite persistent oscillations~\cite{sacha2015modeling,khemani2016phase,else2016floquet}.
-Recently the long-range spatial- and time-ordered dynamics in the DTC phase have been harnessed in measuring an AC filed~\cite{iemini2024floquet,gribben2024quantum}.
-The optimal performance for long periods along with intrinsic robustness to the imperfections in the sensing protocol based on DTC phase allows one to hit the quantum standard limit in estimating the AC field.
+Breaking the transnational symmetry of time results in the emergence of a new phase of matter known as the DTC phase with persistent indefinite oscillations~\cite{sacha2015modeling,khemani2016phase,else2016floquet,yoshinaga2022quantummetrologyprotectedhilbert}.
+This concept has also been studied in the non-Hermitian systems~\cite{yousefjani2025non}.
+Recently, long-range spatial and time-ordered dynamics in the DTC phase have been harnessed to measure an AC field~\cite{iemini2024floquet,gribben2024quantum,yousefjani2025discrete}.
+The optimal performance for long periods along with intrinsic robustness to the imperfections in the sensing protocol based on DTC phase allows one to hit the standard quantum limit in estimating the AC field.
 However, obtaining a true sensing enhancement based on a resource such as system size requires a wised mechanism for establishing DTC.
 In Ref.~\cite{yousefjani2024discrete} the proposed mechanism results in a stable DTC with period-doubling oscillations that persist indefinitely even in finite-size systems.
 The time-dependent Hamiltonian that governs the dynamic in the considered spin-$1/2$ chain is

-Here $J$ is the spin exchange coupling, and $\sigma^{x,y,z}_{j}$ are the Pauli operators.
+Here $J$ is the spin exchange coupling, and $\hat{\sigma}^{x,y,z}_{j}$ are the Pauli operators.
 For one period of evolution, the Floquet unitary operator reads